-'Paradise Hotel' Host Kristin Cavallari Doesn't Think You Can Actually Fall In Love On The Show
+Kristin Cavallari Doesn't Think Anyone Can Actually Fall In Love On 'Paradise Hotel'

 Despite the premise of Fox's Paradise Hotel, host Kristin Cavallari doesn't necessarily believe you can fall in love on reality TV.
 She would know: she's had her own experience navigating relationships on MTV's Laguna Beach and The Hills, and now with her E! show Very Cavallari (though she met her husband, former Chicago Bears quarterback Jay Cutler, offscreen).
 Paradise Hotel is a much different concept: whereas Laguna, The Hills, and Very Cavallari are day-in-the-life-style projects, Paradise is a dating show with a competitive element.
 Still, Cavallari is unconvinced.